 Improving our programs, education, special events, and networking forums requires us to build, keep and strengthen our membership base.
 Volunteers play a crucial role recruiting and retaining members, serving as ambassadors to non-members at events, and helping new members become assimilated with all the resources, including mentoring, that we offer as a chapter.

-Education Director, Bonnie Temple, (email)
+Education Director, Brandon Gamboa, (email)

 A core tenet of SMPS is providing the educational resources professional services marketers need to grow their companies, and their careers.
 Volunteers are needed so we can provide a greater range of Educational programs to meet the needs of both junior and senior level professionals, in both marketing and business development.

-Sponsorship Director, Liza Hall, (email)
+Sponsorship Director, Michelle Sinning, (email)